otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 The submissions of these values to the untrusted Prekey Server are deniably authenticated by using DAKEZ.
-If they were not authenticated, malicious users could perform denial-of-service attacks (DoS).
+If they were not authenticated, malicious users could perform denial-of-service attacks.
 In order to preserve the deniability properties of the whole OTRv4 protocol, they should be deniably authenticated.

-Furthermore, in order to safeguard the integrity of the submitted values to the Prekey Server, a MAC of those values is used.
+Furthermore, in order to safeguard the integrity of the submitted values to the Prekey Server, a MAC of the uploading values is used.
 The Prekey Server should validate this MAC after receiving the values.

 Note that the Prekey Server is untrusted and therefore can cause the communication between two parties to fail.
 This can happen in several ways:

+- The Prekey Server is unavailable.
 - The Prekey Server refuses to hand out Prekey Ensembles.
 - The Prekey Server hands out incomplete Prekey Ensembles.
 - The Prekey Server hands out expired Prekey Ensembles.
-- The Prekey Server hands out Prekey Messages that have been used.
+- The Prekey Server hands out Prekey Messages that have been already used.
-- The Prekey Server reports incorrect number of stored Prekey Ensembles.
+- The Prekey Server reports incorrect number of stored Prekey Messages.

 Notice that the security of the non-Interactive DAKE (XZDH) in the OTRv4 specification does not require trusting the Prekey Server.
 However, if we allow